sponnusa/openbankit-smart-sdk-js/docs/learn/examples.md

 // 1.
 Secret key of a funded account to be the source account
 // 2.
 Public key of an existing account as a recipient
 //    These two keys can be created and funded by the friendbot at
-//    https://www.stellar.org/laboratory/ under the heading "Quick Start: Test Account"
+//    https://www.stellar.org/developers/ under the heading "Quick Start: Test Account"
 // 3.
 Access to JS Stellar SDK (https://github.com/stellar/js-stellar-sdk)
 //    either through Node.js or in the browser.

-// This code can be run in the browser at https://www.stellar.org/laboratory/
+// This code can be run in the browser at https://www.stellar.org/developers/
 // That site exposes a global StellarSdk object you can use.
 // To run this code in the Chrome, open the console tab in the DevTools.
 // The hotkey to open the DevTools console is Ctrl+Shift+J or (Cmd+Opt+J on Mac).

-// To use in node, do `npm install stellar-sdk` and uncomment the following line.
-// var StellarSdk = require('stellar-sdk');
+// To use in node, do `npm install stellar-sdk` and uncomment the following line. var StellarSdk = require('stellar-sdk');

 // The source account is the account we will be signing and sending from. var sourceSecretKey = 'SAKRB7EE6H23EF733WFU76RPIYOPEWVOMBBUXDQYQ3OF4NF6ZY6B6VLW';

-// Derive Keypair object and public key (that starts with a G) from the secret var sourceKeypair = StellarSdk.Keypair.fromSecret(sourceSecretKey);
+// Derive Keypair object and public key (that starts with a G) from the secret var sourceKeypair = StellarSdk.Keypair.fromSeed(sourceSecretKey);
-var sourcePublicKey = sourceKeypair.publicKey();
+var sourcePublicKey = sourceKeypair.accountId();

 var receiverPublicKey = 'GAIRISXKPLOWZBMFRPU5XRGUUX3VMA3ZEWKBM5MSNRU3CHV6P4PYZ74D';